iamtango/React-Learning/README.md

 }
 ```

-while writing in create context we can create empty function we donot write anything in funtion
+- while writing in create context we can create empty function we donot write anything in funtion

-loacal stoarage has only 2 method
+##### local storage has only 2 method

-The localStorage object allows you to save key/value pairs in the browser.
+- The localStorage object allows you to save key/value pairs in the browser.
-localStorage.setItem("lastname", "Smith");
+- localStorage.setItem("lastname", "Smith");
-localStorage.getItem("lastname");
+- localStorage.getItem("lastname");

-we have to convert into JSON
+- we have to convert into JSON

 ## Redux Toolkit

-configureStore(): wraps createStore to provide simplified configuration options and good defaults.
+- `configureStore()`: wraps createStore to provide simplified configuration options and good defaults.
 It can automatically combine your slice reducers, adds whatever Redux middleware you supply, includes redux-thunk by default, and enables use of the Redux DevTools Extension.
-createSlice(): accepts an object of reducer functions, a slice name, and an initial state value, and automatically generates a slice reducer with corresponding action creators and action types.
+- `createSlice()`: accepts an object of reducer functions, a slice name, and an initial state value, and automatically generates a slice reducer with corresponding action creators and action types.

-in reducers we provide properties or function
+- in reducers we provide properties or function

-and in that function we have state and action if parenthesis
+  - and in that function we have state and action if parentheses
-state give initial state called state (current state)
+  - state give initial state called state (current state)
-action ke andar jo bhi action perform krna hai
+  - action ke andar jo bhi action perform krna hai
-action.payload
+    `action.payload`

-here we provide store as props while in context api we provider values as prop
+- **_here we `provide store as props` while in context api we provider values as prop_**

-har applications ka single store hota hai
+- har applications ka single store hota hai

-import.meta.env.VITE\_(name of the env var)
+### import.meta.env.VITE\_(name of the env var)

-This is importtant to search any values from table
+- This is important to search any values from table

 ```js
 const handleSearch = () => {